nuMetagen/docs/docs/Introduction/getting-started.md

     <meta-data android:name="id.numetagen.sdk.apikey" android:value="YOUR_API_KEY" />
     ```

 5. Implement on your app build.gradle, since nuMetagenSDK dependency with google AR Core, it may conflict with your current dependency.
-Change numetagenSDK-0.7.0 based on file name and SDK Version.
+Change latest version based on file name and SDK Version.

     ```gradle
-    implementation(name: 'numetagenSDK-0.7.0', ext: 'aar')
+    implementation(name: 'numetagenSDK-<latest-version>', ext: 'aar')
     ```

 6. Lastly, Sync your gradle and you are ready to go.